YifanYuan3/YifanYuan3.github.io/index.md

 Welcome to Yifan Yuan's website!

-**I am on the job market this year, looking for industry research lab positions.**

 **NEWS [Dec.
 2021]**: our paper ["Unlocking the Power of Inline Floating-Point Operations on Programmable Switches"](https://yifanyuan3.github.io/publication/fpisa) has been accepted by NSDI'22.